1899 Rotherham by-election

-The 1899 Rotherham by-election was a parliamentary by-election held on 23 February 1899 for the House of Commons constituency of Rotherham in the West Riding of Yorkshire.
+The 1899 Rotherham by-election was a parliamentary by-election held on 23 February 1899 for the UK House of Commons constituency of Rotherham in the West Riding of Yorkshire.

 Vacancy

 The by-election was caused by the resignation of the sitting Liberal MP, the Rt.
 Hon.
 Sir Arthur Dyke Acland, fearful of a breakdown in his health and following the death of his father in 1898.